otrv4/otrv4/otrv4.md

 ### Notation

-Scalars are in lower case, such as `x` or `y`.
+Scalars and secret keys are in lower case, such as `x` or `y`.
 Points and public keys are in upper case, such as `P` or `Q`.

 Addition and subtraction of elliptic curve points `A` and `B` are `A + B` and